AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/generate_user_tokens.md

-# Authenticate Your Users with Tokens

 Authentication is the process of validating identities.
 Agora uses digital tokens to authenticate users and their privileges before they access an Agora service, such as joining an Agora call, or logging in to Agora Chat.

 To securely connect to Agora Chat, you use the following token types:

 - User token: User level access to Agora Chat from your app using Agora Chat SDK.
 User tokens are used to authenticate users when they log in to your Agora Chat application.
 - App token: Admin level access to Agora Chat using the REST API.
 App tokens grant admin privileges for the app developer to manage the Agora Chat applications, for example, creating and deleting users.
-For details, see [Generate an App Token for Authentication](link).
+For details, see [Implement an Agora app token server for Agora Chat](https://docs-preprod.agora.io/en/null/generate_app_tokens?platform=All%20Platforms).

 This page shows you how to create an Agora Chat user token server and an Agora Chat client app.
 The client app retrieves a user token from the token server.
-TThis token enables the current user to access Agora Chat.
+This token enables the current user to access Agora Chat.

 ## Understand the tech